 - Intercepting Firefox OS traffic using a proxy

 - How to use a proxy to intercept network traffic to inspect it.

 - Modifying Gaia

-- How to run B2G desktop with a custom profile, as well as how to create and install your own privileged apps.
+- How to run the Firefox OS simulator with a custom profile, as well as how to create and install your privileged apps.

-All of our testing will happen against B2G Desktop, a native Firefox OS built for your desktop computer.
+All of our testing will happen against the Firefox OS simulator; a native Firefox OS built for your desktop computer.
 Start downloading your flavor of nightly build (Linux, Mac OS, Windows) before you read any further.

-Assuming you've already downloaded B2G desktop as instructed above, you're ready to proceed, as follows.
+Assuming you've already downloaded the Firefox OS simulator as instructed above, you're ready to proceed, as follows.

-Setting up B2G Desktop is as simple as extracting the archive and running the
+Setting up the Firefox OS simulator is as simple as extracting the archive and running the

 tar xf b2g-something-something.tar.bz2 cd b2g ./b2g